What Happens When You Try to Sell A Property Above Market Value on The Gold Coast?

 Another local Gold Coast homeowner aimed high with an “Offers over $2 million” price tag, only to eventually sell for $1,635,000 after nine months on the market.
 Despite overwhelming initial interest, the severe overpricing ultimately cost them $215,000.

-Don’t let overpricing sabotage your home sale.
+Don’t let overpricing sabotage your property sale.

 Selling a property on the Gold Coast requires careful consideration of market value.
 Overpricing might seem like a way to maximise profit, but it can lead to extended time on the market, financial strain, and stress.
 By understanding the factors that influence pricing and working with a knowledgeable real estate agent, you can set a competitive price that attracts buyers and leads to a successful sale.